bediger4000/cryptoquip-solver/README.md

 I represented the "shape" and arrangement of letters with strings of digits.
 Enciphered word OHDXLZSVPLYY has the "shape" "012345678499"

+Single-quote (') characters are treated specially.
+Since single-quotes (or maybe apostrophes) appear in the clear mixed in with cipher letters, this program treats them specially.

+Single-quotes appear in the "shape" of a word:

+"didn't" has a "shape" `0102'3`

+Single-quotes are always clear text of enciphered single-quotes.

 *Begin Cycle*

 Looking through a dictionary of words (Linux `/usr/share/dict/words` with some deletions),